 How Can ClassLink Help?

 ClassLink Single Sign-on gives students and staff instant access to all their online resources from any device.
 Educators don’t have to worry whether or not their students can access everything they need to continue learning from home.

 ClassLink Analytics provides critical data around student engagement with digital resources, even during remote learning.
 Administrators stay informed and measure ROI while teachers track engagement and address problems quickly.

 Your students keep files in many places.
 ClassLink My Files eliminates the need for a VPN and brings your school network, Google Drive, OneDrive, and Dropbox to one location for easy access from anywhere.

 Learning Continuity Guidebook

 Schools that succeed with remote learning will have, among other things, a platform that provides students and staff easy access to online resources.
 Such a system will include usage reporting to serve as evidence of engagement and accountability.
-This document is a supporting resource for any school organization seeking remote learning funding and in need of supporting documentation for such grant applications.

 In the end, because of tools like ClassLink, we were able to provide analytics to the Department of Public Instruction to show that our students were legitimately engaged in learning activities on those digital snow days.